 “The word repent connotes “to perceive afterwards” and implies “change.”4 In Swedish, the word is omvänd,which simply means “to turn around.”5 The Christian writer C. S. Lewis wrote about the need and the method for change.
 He noted that repentance involves “being put back on the right road.
 A wrong sum can be put right,” he said, “but only by going back till you find the error and working it afresh from that point, never by simply going on.”6 Changing our behavior and returning to the “right road” are part of repentance, but only part.
 Real repentance also includes a turning of our heart and will to God and a renunciation of sin.7 As explained in Ezekiel, to repent is to “turn from … sin, … do that which is lawful and right; … restore the pledge, … [and] walk in the statutes of life, without committing iniquity.”8

 “Never by simply going on!”
-This is exactly what my Ex wants to do! he just wants to go on from here! he refuses to go back to the beginning of he errors and working forward from that point.
+This is exactly what my Cheater wants to do!
+He just wants to go on from here!
+He refuses to go back to the beginning of he errors and working forward from that point.
 This is the crux of the pain he has caused and is continuing to cause within his devastated family.
 He had the audacity to tell my daughter last week, that he is moving on with a different woman, in yet another relationship, because ” HE DESERVES TO BE HAPPY!”
 My daughter was agasted at his extreme selfishness.
 Her response; “You took a baseball bat to our family and destroyed everyone, but you deserve to move on and be happy, while everyone else is left broken and bruised?”